Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Introduction

-Our main contributions are as follows: \begin{enumerate} \item We propose a general formulation for decision making in robotics that can handle nonlinear dynamical systems, non-convex constraints, hybrid state-action spaces, and multi-modal solution discovery. \item We introduce the use of Tensor Train (TT) to exploit the redundancy of decision trees in robotics, where its separable structure enables fully parallel tree search and achieves linear time and space complexity for efficient decision-making. \item We provide theoretical guarantees, proving bounded global convergence for robot decision making. \item We evaluate our approach against state-of-the-art methods and demonstrate its effectiveness on inverse kinematics, motion planning around obstacles, multi-stage motion planning, legged manipulation, and real-world bimanual whole-body manipulation tasks. \end{enumerate}
+Our main contributions are as follows: \begin{enumerate} \item We propose a general formulation for optimization problems in robotics that can handle nonlinear dynamical systems, non-convex constraints, hybrid state-action spaces, and multi-modal solution discovery. \item We introduce the use of Tensor Train (TT) to approximate decision trees by exploiting their inherent structural redundancies, yielding a highly compact representation.
+This formulation enables fully parallelized tree search with linear time and space complexity, supporting efficient decision-making. \item We provide theoretical analysis establishing TTTS's computational efficiency and asymptotic completeness for global optimum identification. \item We evaluate TTTS against state-of-the-art methods and demonstrate its effectiveness on inverse kinematics, motion planning around obstacles, multi-stage motion planning, legged manipulation, and real-world bimanual whole-body manipulation tasks. \end{enumerate}